mbshuvo325/QRCode_Scanner/README.md

-# qrcscanner
+# qrscodecanner

-A new Flutter application for scan QRCode.
+A new Flutter application.

 ## Getting Started